A development that gives everything back.

 MYTH: “This project was influenced because Patti has worked in housing alongside DHHL leadership.”

 FACT: Hawaiʻi’s housing field is small, and many professionals — Hawaiian and non-Hawaiian alike — have worked together over the years.
+Professional familiarity is common and does not determine project outcomes.

 All decisions about Gateway are made only by the full DHHL Commission in public meetings.

 No single person — including the Chair or Director — has the authority to approve, advance, or deny this or any other project.
+This ensures transparency and protects beneficiary interests.

 MYTH: “The developer is profiting off DHHL.”